shermanredux/mrp-doorlock/README.md

 - Pillbox
 - Strip Club
 - Mechanic shop near Lester's Warehouse
-- Prolly a few more I forgot
+- Probably a few more I forgot

 | Overall one of my favorite scripts -- sorta inspired by NP
 | Was built for MonolithRP.
 As of right now I didn't fix the few hitch warnings that came with it for personal reasons.